simsong/bulk_extractor/doc/announce_1.5.md

 ===============
 Bulk_extractor version 1.5 provides these new scanners:

-* scan_base64   --- the Base64 scanner has been completely rewritten
+* scan_base64   --- the Base64 scanner has been rewritten
 * scan_facebook --- Finds snippits of HTML with containing facebook strings
+* scan_hashdb  --- NPS hash database scanner (can create or search a hashdb)
 * scan_httplogs --- A scanner that finds fragments of HTTP logs
+* scan_outlook will decrypt "Outlook Compressible Encryption" used on some PST files.  (disabled by default)
+* scan_sceadan --- UTSA's "SCEADAN" file type classificaiton engine.
 * scan_sqlite ---- SQLite database carving.
 (Note: only works for unfragmented databases.)
 * scan_winlnk --- Windows LNK file detection.
-* scan_outlook will decrypt "Outlook Compressible Encryption" used on some PST files.  (disabled by default)

 New LightGrep Scanners:
 -----------------------